Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webwetbay.jpg"/>

-However, just watching the Newstate's video, I couldn’t visualize exactly where the heat was being applied to solve the issue.
+However, just watching the Newstate's video, I couldn’t visualize exactly where their emergency heat was being applied to solve the issue.
 Looking at the drawings helped a bit - here is one of the internal plumbing directly behind the wet bay panel you see from the street; the panel is at the right hand side of the drawing ... it is very easy to see why things freeze up when temperatures drop:

 <img src="/assets/wetbaydrawingweb.jpg"/>